Custodial Symmetry Breaking and Higgs Signatures at the LHC: SIGNATURES AT THE LHC

 \subsection{Reinterpretation of Searches}

 Since the charged Higgses could in principle have mass around the electroweak scale, we would like to find a lower bound on their masses using experimental constraints.
 This model evades many constraints from direct searches for charged and exotic neutral Higgs bosons.
-For example, the recent ATLAS search for charged Higgs bosons~\cite{ATLAS:2022zuc} sets limits in the Georgi–Machacek model on the production cross section of $H^\pm$ at around 100~fb for masses in the range 200-400~GeV and a branching to $WZ$ of unity, which is above the expectation shown in Fig.~\ref{fig:Drell-Yan}.
+The coupling to the top is low enough that limits on the charged Higgs from top decays~\cite{CMS:2012fgz,ATLAS:2015zgd}, generally at the few percent level, have no impact.
+The recent ATLAS search for charged Higgs bosons~\cite{ATLAS:2022zuc} sets limits in the Georgi–Machacek model on the production cross section of $H^\pm$ at around 100~fb for masses in the range 200-400~GeV and a branching to $WZ$ of unity, which is above the expectation shown in Fig.~\ref{fig:Drell-Yan}.
 Limits on neutral Higgs production, for example \cite{ATLAS:2020tlo}, are in a similar range.
+As we will show, the new charged and neutral Higgses in this model can have masses around the electroweak scale and avoid the bounds mentioned above.

 One can use the searches for supersymmetric particles to set a bound on the mass of the charged Higgses using the channel $\tau^\pm \tau^\mp E_T^{miss}$.
 In Fig.~\ref{fig:CMS} we show the predictions for $\sigma (pp \to H^+ H^-) \times {\rm{BR}}^2(H^+ \to \tau^+ \nu)$ (blue line) for different values of the Higgs mass.
 The region in red is the region excluded by CMS if we use the stau searches for the channel $pp \to \tilde{\tau}^+ \tilde{\tau}^- \to \tau^+ \tau^- \tilde{\chi}_1^0 \tilde{\chi}_1^0$~\cite{CMS:2022syk}.
 Here $\tilde{\tau}^\pm$ is the supersymmetric partner of the tau lepton and $\tilde{\chi}_1^0$ is the lightest supersymmetric particle, i.e. the lightest neutralino.
 Only in the region below $110$ GeV does the exclusion approach the predicted signal.
 This analysis is very naive, a dedicated search, or an optimised measurement of ditau production, would very likely improve the sensitivity to this scenario.